3loka/gh-aws-oidc/README.md

 # gh-aws-oidc
-This is a Github CLI extension to setup a federated OIDC based connection between a repository, organization or an environment and AWs Services.
+This is a Github CLI extension to setup a federated OIDC based connection between a repository, organization or an environment and AWS Services.

 ## Usage instructions
-Note: Before you run the CLI, run `aws configure`.
+Note: Before you run the CLI, run `[aws configure](https://docs.aws.amazon.com/cli/latest/reference/configure/)`.
 You will need the Access Key combinations to connect initially to AWS. aws configure will create a config file under ~/.aws/config.
 Once you complete this CLI, you can remove the AWS credentials by deleting the folder
 ```
 gh aws-oidc [flags]